FAQs About the Body Donor Program

-A: Fill out two copies of the authorization form provided by the Department of Neurobiology and Anatomy at the University of Utah School of Medicine.
-One copy should be returned to the Department of Neurobiology and Anatomy and one should be kept with the donor's personal papers.
+A: Fill out two copies of the authorization form provided by the Department of Neurobiology at the University of Utah School of Medicine.
+One copy should be returned to the Department of Neurobiology and one should be kept with the donor's personal papers.
 You can obtain an authorization form by calling the Department Office at (801) 581-6728, emailing the program, or downloading and printing the form here (a wallet card will be mailed to you upon receipt of your authorization form).

 Q: What is the law in Utah concerning body donation?

 A: Utah state gives an individual the legal authority to bequeath his or her body to the University of Utah School of Medicine if they are over 18 or married.
 According to the law, the wishes of potential donors take precedence over those of their next-of-kin.
 However, in practice, the next-of-kin can prevent body donation if they oppose it.
 Therefore, it is important that the next-of-kin understand and agree with the donor's wishes.

 Q: Can a person sell his or her body?

 A: No. Federal law prohibits payment for body donations.